Coherent dynamics of multi-spin $\rm V_B^-$ centers in hexagonal boron nitride

-Van der Waals (vdW) materials include a family of materials with various bandgap, and exhibit diverse electronic properties from semimetal (e.g., graphene) to semiconductor (e.g., transition metal dichalcogenides, TMDCs for short), and to insulator (e.g., hexagonal boron nitride, or hBN) \cite{XiaF2014}.
-Their common feature is the layered structure, namely, the atoms in the same layer are combined by the strong chemical bond, and the layers are connected by the relatively weak vdW force.
-This feature makes the layers from different vdW materials easy to be stacked together to form heterojunctions \cite{Geim2013}, which have the advantage of no lattice mismatch compared to their three-dimensional counterparts including GaAs, silicon, or diamond, etc. Besides, vdW materials have strong interaction with light since the two-dimensional confinement \cite{Trovatello2021}.
-These characteristics lead to a great of applications of vdW materials, such as photocurrent generation \cite{YuWJ2013}, light-emitting diode \cite{Ross2014}, field effect transistor \cite{LiuW2013}, single photon \cite{Srivastava2015, HeYM2015, Koperski2015, Chakraborty2015, Tonndorf2015, Palacios2017, Branny2017, Errando2020, TranTT2016n, TranTT2016p, TranTT2016a, Martinez2016, Chejanovsky2016, Choi2016, Grosso2017, XueY2018, Proscia2018, LiuW2020, Fournier2020, Barthelmi2020}, and optical parametric amplification \cite{Trovatello2021}.
-Moreover, the light-valley interaction in TMDCs leads to the field of valleytronics \cite{XuX2014, Manzeli2017}.
-All these applications will contribute to the design and construction of photonic and electronic devices in very small scale, benefited from the atomic thickness of vdW materials.
+Van der Waals (vdW) materials exhibit diverse electronic properties from semimetal (e.g., graphene) through semiconductor (e.g., transition metal dichalcogenides, TMDCs for short) to insulator (e.g., hexagonal boron nitride, or hBN) \cite{xia2014two}.
+Their common feature is the layered structure, namely, the intralayer atoms are combined by strong chemical bonds while the interlayer is connected by the relatively weak vdW force.
+This feature makes the layers of different vdW materials easy to be stacked together to form heterostructures \cite{geim2013van}, which have the advantage of no lattice mismatch compared to their three-dimensional counterparts, including GaAs, silicon, or diamond, etc. Besides, vdW materials have strong interaction with light since the two-dimensional confinement of the electronic states \cite{trovatello2021optical}.
+These characteristics lead to a great variety of applications of vdW materials, such as photocurrent generation \cite{yu2013highly}, light-emitting diode \cite{ross2014electrically}, field effect transistor \cite{liu2013electrically}, single photon \cite{srivastava2015optically, he2015single, koperski2015single, chakraborty2015voltage, tonndorf2015single, palacios2017large, branny2017deterministic, errando2020on, tran2016Quantum, tran2016quantum, tran2016robust, martinez2016efficient, chejanovsky2016structural, choi2016engineering, grosso2017tunable, xue2018anomalous, proscia2018near, liu2020an, fournier2020position, barthelmi2020atomistic} and optical parametric amplification \cite{trovatello2021optical}.
+Moreover, the light-valley interaction in TMDCs leads to the field of valleytronics \cite{xu2014spin, manzeli20172d}.
+All these applications will expectedly contribute to the design and construction of photonic and electronic devices in nanoscale, benefited from the atomic thickness of vdW materials.